firemusk/secretp/src/blog/19-article.md

 date: '2024-10-26'
 author: 'eujobs team'
 ---
-# Jobs, for Now It Makes Sense

 **Eujobs.co** is a platform dedicated to listing job opportunities.
 Our business may be centered on vacancies, but jobs aren’t the ultimate purpose of life.
 Let’s look at some numbers: on average, a person will work 36.9 years.
 Given a life expectancy around 80 years in the developed world, that’s nearly half a lifetime spent working.

-### Questions to Ponder at Job Fairs
+## Questions to Ponder at Job Fairs
 Whenever I attend a job fair, I find myself asking:
 - Do I really want to work for the rest of my life?
 - Why are we all working?
 Is it simply to survive?